juzybits/polymedia-socialbots/README.md

 2. Add the bot to your Discord server by visiting this URL.
 It only needs the "send messages" permission.<br/>
 https://discord.com/api/oauth2/authorize?client_id=YOUR_APPLICATION_ID&permissions=2048&scope=bot

-3. Enable Discord developer mode.
-Then, right click on the Discord channel where you want the bot to send messages and click `Copy Channel ID` (you'll need it for `src/.config.ts`).
+3. Enable Discord developer mode, right click on the Discord channel where you want the bot to send messages, and click `Copy Channel ID` (you'll need it for `src/.config.ts`).

 ## Installation